Editorial advisory

 Water Verdict

-Mecklenburg County receives a fair water quality assessment with a grade of C and a score of 60.4 out of 100.
+Mecklenburg County, Virginia receives a fair water quality assessment with a grade of C and a score of 60.4 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 174 water bodies in the county's watershed, with 28.2% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Mecklenburg County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Mecklenburg County, Virginia show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 6.2 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+This compliance record sits alongside an unusually deep monitoring archive: 20,304 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance